Parsing NSW Telco RFPs into the Gemini Compliance Matrix

 Updated

 Bidders into Sydney telecoms contracts compete under AusTender, ASDEFCON templates and the Commonwealth Procurement Rules.
-Sector-specific compliance bars include Ofcom General Conditions, Telecommunications (Security) Act 2021 and PSTN switch-off readiness — Lucius AI maps each one to your response with a page-cited audit trail, so legal review reads as fast as engineering review.
+Sector-specific compliance bars include sector-regulator conditions, telecoms-security duties and legacy-network switch-off readiness.
+Lucius AI maps each one to your response with a page-cited audit trail, so legal review reads as fast as engineering review.

 Lucius vs generic LLMs for tender writing in Telecoms / Sydney